 You can sync wirelessly with Snapchat to view or personalize your favorite memories when connected to a smartphone.
 Or, export your favorite shots to your phone’s camera roll in various formats, including circular, widescreen, vertical, square, and more, and share on your favorite platform.
 Power up from anywhere with the included charging case, which can store up to four charges at a time.
 Then, simply recharge the case using the USB cable.

-Best Smart Glasses For Audio And Video: iVUE Vista HD Camera Glasses
+Best for Audio And Video: iVUE Vista HD Camera Glasses

 Why It Made The Cut: The lightweight design allows you to keep your hands free while recording all of your adventures from your point of view with a click of a button.